loelschlaeger/fHMM/README.md

 - `steptol = 1e-2`
 - `time_horizon = c(NA,NA)`
 - `truncate_data = c(NA,NA)`

-### Parameter scaling
-For simulation and initialization of the estimation routine, the model parameters are randomly drawn.
-Expected values and standard deviations are drawn from a fixed range: -1 to 2 for expected values of a t-distribution, 0 to 2 for expected values of a gamma-distribution, 0 to 2 for standard deviations.
-Setting `scale_par(x,y)` in `controls` scales these values by `x` and `y` on the coarse scale and on the fine scale, respectively.

-Recommended scales for common applications:
-- t-distribution for log-returns: 0.01
-- t-distribution for means of log-returns: 0.001
-- gamma-distribution for sums of absolute log-returns: 0.3

 ## Parameter structures
 Internally, model parameters are processed using three structures: